What Is Serology for Brucellosis?

 Brucella is not transmitted to humans through casual contact such as touching.
 There’s an extremely low risk of getting brucellosis from eating the meat of an infected animal if it’s fully cooked.

 Most cases of brucellosis are due to direct contact with the bodily fluids of infected animals.
 These include urine and blood.
 It can also be passed on by direct contact with the tissues, placentas, and aborted fetuses of infected animals.

 Eating unpasteurized dairy products made from the milk of infected animals can also put you at risk.

 The bacteria that cause brucellosis are not passed easily from animals to humans.
-Also, many people do not come into contact with animals that normally carry Brucella.
-As a result, testing will likely be ordered when symptoms are present and the person was in a situation where infection could have occurred.
+Also, many people don’t come into contact with animals that normally carry Brucella.
+As a result, testing will likely be ordered if you have the symptoms and you were in a situation where infection could have occurred.

 People at higher risk than the general population include farm workers and veterinarians.
 Slaughterhouse workers and meat inspectors also have a higher-than-average risk.